Avmukh/retirement_solution/README.md

 Understanding corpus depletion risks

-📃 License
-## 🚀 not for commercial use
+📃 License:- not for commercial use

 🤝 Contributions

 Pull requests welcome!
 If you have features like:

 a) SIP calculator
 b) Tax planning module

 Feel free to contribute.